 • Secure your home.
-If you’re going on vacation for a week or so, you may need to take some steps to safeguard your home: stopping your mail and newspaper, putting on a timer to turn on lights, alerting your neighbors that you’ll be out of town, and so on.
+If you’re going on vacation for a week or so, you may need to take some steps to safeguard your home: stopping your mail and newspaper, putting on a timer to turn on lights, alerting your neighbors that you’ll be out of town, and so on, and if you want to protect your home from mold and other issues there are resources in sites like https://chiquehomeliving.com/mold-and-water-damage-prevention-how-to-protect-your-home-when-going-holiday-vacation/.
 But while it’s important to secure your home today, you will also want to help ensure it will be there for your family in the future, should anything happen to you.
 That’s why you’ll want to maintain adequate life and disability insurance.

 • Know your route.
-If you are driving to your vacation destination, you will want to plan your route beforehand, so that you can avoid time-consuming delays and detours.
+If you are driving to your vacation destination like the hotels near disney world, you will want to plan your route beforehand, so that you can avoid time-consuming delays and detours so you can focus on the best places to stay.
 And to reach your financial goals, such as a comfortable retirement, you will also want to chart your course — by creating an investment strategy that is designed to help you work towards those goals based on your specific risk tolerance, investment preferences and time horizon.

 • Keep enough gas in the tank.
 As you set out on a road trip, you need a full tank of gas in your car, and you’ll have to keep refueling along the way.
 And to “go the distance” in pursuing your financial goals, you will need to have sufficient “fuel” in the form of investments with reasonable growth potential.
 Without a reasonable amount of growth-oriented vehicles in your portfolio, you could lose ground to inflation and potentially fall short of your objectives — so, over time, you may need to “refuel” by reviewing your portfolio and rebalancing if necessary.